-In the mid-19th century, it became fashionable to use decorative cathedral glass extensively in front doors and door surrounds.
-Many new patterns appeared and sometimes small panes of glass were painted with birds, flowers or geometric patterns.
+In the mid-19th century, it became fashionable to use decorative glass extensively in front doors, side lights and transom / fanlights.
+Many new textured and frosted designs appeared and sometimes small panes of glass were painted with birds, flowers or geometric patterns.

 “Chance’s Flemish Glass A new product of the famous glass works of Chance Bros. & Co., Limited, near Birmingham, England.
 “Flemish” is a new and most attractive variety of Ornamental Window Glass, unsurpassed in character and brilliancy.”
 1911

 Displayed here are just some of the most popular patterns.